adarshherohoo/names_fest/README.md

 🚀 Commit and push: Commit your changes and push them to your forked repository:

--git add name.extension
+- `git add name.extension`

--git commit -m "Added name in [language]"
+- `git commit -m "Added name in [language]"`

--git push origin main
+- `git push origin main`

--no need to make an extra branch
+- no need to make an extra branch

 ✨ Submit a pull request: Go to your forked repository on GitHub and click "New pull request".
-Fill in the details and submit the pull request for review.
+Fill in the details and submit the pull request for review. <br/>
 We invite you to contribute and celebrate the beauty of HelloWorld in different languages!

 **FIRST COME FIRST SERVE**